tonylanglet/keepersecurity-powershell/README.md

 - [ ] Compelte the enterprise functions synopsis
 - [ ] Create the utils functions of KeeperCommander
 - [ ] Finalize the complete set of functions/commands from KeeperCommander
+- [ ] Manage the UID's using "-" as first character